Coldingham

+Coldingham is a village and parish in Berwickshire in the Scottish Borders.
+It lies a short distance inland from Coldingham Bay, three miles northeast of the fishing village of Eyemouth.

 Parish

 The parish lies in the east of the Lammermuir district.
 It is the second-largest civil parish by area in Berwickshire county, after Lauder.
 It is bounded on the north-west by the North Sea, on the east by the parish of Eyemouth, on the south-east by Ayton on the south by Chirnside and Bunkle, on the west by Abbey St Bathans and on the north by Cockburnspath.

 Besides the village of Coldingham, the parish contains the villages of: